Ready to learn what things to declutter in Lent? – let’s get started!. This is a brilliant Lent Decluttering Challenge to form a good habit. You in?

-Are you ready for a 40 days of Lent decluttering challenge?
-It’s a twist on the usual giving up something for Lent, and it can be the perfect way to start a fantastic habit that you can use daily.
-You’ll find everything you need right here to make it a complete success!
-There are ideas for what to give up each day of Lent to declutter you home one bit at a time, and it’s the perfect way to get your decluttering started.
-There’s even a free printable checklist to use that will keep you on track.
+You’ll find everything you need right here to make it a complete success, including ideas for what to give up each day to declutter your home one bit at a time, plus a free printable checklist to keep you on track.

 An entire 40 days where we look to give up something in the lead up to Easter, and this amount of time can be perfect to create a new habit – so I thought – why not make that habit decluttering this year?